The Salve Regina Campus

 • Salve Regina means “Hail, Holy Queen”

-• Salve Regina’s challenging liberal arts curriculum offers more than 40 majors, seven Master’s degree programs, and a dozen graduate and undergraduate certificate programs
+• Salve Regina’s challenging liberal arts curriculum offers more than 40 majors, seven Master’s degree programs, two doctoral programs and a dozen graduate and undergraduate certificate programs

 • Salve Regina opened its doors to 58 women in 1947 and became co-educational in 1973